How To Make Your Own Soy Milk

 Why does the milk need to be stirred constantly while simmering?

-The instructions warn that if left unattended the milk might boil over, and that constant stirring prevents a layer of skin from forming on the surface.
-The simmer time is about 5 minutes after it reaches a boil.
+If you leave it unattended the milk might boil over, and constant stirring prevents a layer of skin from forming on the surface.
+Simmer for about 5 minutes after it reaches a boil.

 What is okara, and what do I do with it?

 Okara is the soybean pulp left behind after you squeeze the milk through the muslin cloth.
-The recipe specifically says to retain it for other cooking and baking rather than discard it — it is fiber-rich and can be added to baked goods, patties, or soups.
+I always retain it for other cooking and baking rather than discarding it — it’s fiber-rich and can be added to baked goods, patties, or soups.

 What are pandan (screw pine) leaves, and do I need them?

-The instructions mention that pandan leaves can optionally be added during the simmer stage for extra fragrance.
+I sometimes add pandan leaves during the simmer stage for extra fragrance.
 Pandan is a tropical plant common in Southeast Asian cooking with a sweet, grassy aroma.
-It is entirely optional and can be skipped if unavailable without affecting the milk itself.
+It’s entirely optional and can be skipped if unavailable without affecting the milk itself.